 Does this sound at all familiar?
 You spend days on your latest piece of killer content, including interviews with experts, kick-ass graphics, and several rounds of revision and polish.
 You click publish, share with your social media profiles, and then …

-Sure, you got a few likes and maybe a couple of comments, but nowhere near the level of traction you expected.
+Sure, you got your few likes and maybe a couple of comments, but nowhere near the level of traction, you expected.

 “It’s smarter to find another 10,000 people to consume what you’ve already created as opposed to creating more.” ~Derek Halpern, Social Triggers

 Promote more than you create.

 There’s no shortage of options: share to social media, bookmarking sites, paid promotion, internal promotion, and more.

 But it’s worth noting that social sharing is not the powerhouse it once was.
 BuzzSumo found that social sharing between 2015 and 2017 decreased by half, and social referrals are driving considerably less traffic these days.

 Still worth it, yes, but you can’t rely on just your audience on Facebook and Twitter anymore.